Persistence in Financial Connectedness and Systemic Risk: Monitoring Persistence in Uncertainty Networks using S P500 Stocks

-For researchers, our network connectedness measures may contain useful information for the real economy or forecasting purposes; there is already evidence of network connectedness containing predictive content for the real economy \citep[e.g.][]{barunik2020asymmetric}.
-For practitioners, tracking persistence in sectoral networks may be useful to inform macro-prudential policies.
-This is because one may use these measures as online monitoring tools in order to investigate the evolution and persistence in sectoral-wide network connectedness.
+For researchers, our measures of network connectedness may contain useful information for real economy or forecasting purposes; there is already evidence that network connectedness contains predictive content for the real economy \citep[e.g.][]{barunik2020asymmetric}.
+For practitioners, tracking persistence in sectoral networks can be useful for informing macroprudential policy.
+This is because one can use these measures as online monitoring tools to study the evolution and persistence of sectoral network connectedness.

-Although we provide evidence of substantial heterogeneity in persistence of network structures, there are commonalities in the time profiles.
-We attribute this to high levels of correlation between data used to proxy uncertainty in our investigation. \cite{herskovic2016common} exploits the correlation structure of idiosyncratic return volatilities and shows that a common factor among driving firm-level volatilities has pricing implications.
-Our network connectedness measures, by definition, relate to this correlation structure and provide an aggregate description of the network at each time point.
-However, our network measures are richer in information.
-We are able to obtain measures that contain information about the entire network structure.
-These may refer to directional connections (in- and out- degrees) or concentration (i.e. a high influence to the overall network of a small number of firms/nodes); both of which are shown to contain information with economic implications \citep[see e.g.][]{herskovic2018networks,herskovic2020firm}.
+Although we provide evidence of substantial heterogeneity in the persistence of network structures, there are commonalities in the time profiles.
+We attribute this to the high degree of correlation between the data used to proxy uncertainty in our investigation. \cite{herskovic2016common} exploits the correlation structure of idiosyncratic return volatilities and shows that a common factor among the drivers of firm-level volatilities has pricing implications.
+Our network connectedness measures, by definition, refer to this correlation structure and provide an aggregate description of the network at each point in time.
+However, our network measures are more informative.
+We are able to obtain measures that contain information about the overall network structure.
+These may relate to directional connections (in and out degrees) or concentration (i.e. a high influence of a small number of firms/nodes on the overall network); both of which have been shown to contain information with economic implications \citep[see e.g.][]{herskovic2018networks,herskovic2020firm}.